liquidmetal-dev/cluster-api-provider-microvm/CONTRIBUTING.md

 ### Running the unit tests

-To run the tests simply run the following:
+To run the tests simply execute the following:

 ```bash
 make test
 ```

+### Running the end-to-end tests

+See the dedicated [e2e doc][e2e] on how to run the end to end tests.
+These should be straightforward to run, so we ask that you do run them before submitting any work.

 ### Writing your solution